biplavpoudel/MongoDB-Atlas-Administration/README.md

     ```
     quit
     ```
-### 4. Create a Cloud cluster using AWS/Azure/GCP for Testing
+### 3. Create a Cloud cluster using AWS/Azure/GCP for Testing
 We will create a M0 cluster (free tiered) with AWS as Cloud Provider.
 ```
 atlas deployments setup Test --type ATLAS --provider AWS --region AP-SOUTH-1 --mdbVersion 8.0 --tier M0 --skipSampleData
 ```
 This creates a M0 cluster in Mumabi region of AWS with MongoDB version 8.0 with no sample data preloaded.
-Remember the Username and Password and keep it safe.<br>
-We can list all the deployments (local and cloud) using:
+Remember the Username and Password and keep it safe.
+Now to list all the deployments (local and cloud):
 ```
 atlas deployments list
 ```